Executive Chairman and Chief Executive Officer

-Before joining DuPont, Mr. Breen served as chairman and CEO of Tyco International from July 2002 until September 2012.
-While he was there, he was instrumental in making Tyco a market leader, rescuing the company from near bankruptcy by rebuilding the brand and its credibility.
-During that time, he oversaw a successful restructuring that included divesting non-core operations resulting in the spin-offs of Covidien, TE Connectivity, ADT Corporation, and the merger of Tyco Flow Control with Pentair.
-He also established and met goals for operational excellence and corporate governance.
+Prior to DuPont, Ed served as chairman and CEO of Tyco International plc (“Tyco”) during which he transformed Tyco into a market leader, rescuing the company from near bankruptcy and rebuilding the company’s brand and credibility.
+In that role, he led the company through its successful restructuring, which included the spin-offs of Covidien, TE Connectivity, and ADT Corporation, as well as the merger of Tyco Flow Control with Pentair.
+Throughout his tenure, he established and met goals within areas of operational excellence and corporate governance.

 Ed also served as president and CEO of Motorola and as chairman, president, and CEO of General Instrument Corporation.
 He is credited with instituting cost management programs that made Motorola a more efficient and effective organization and led the company back to profitability, and he generated significant long-term shareholder value for General Instrument by driving a revenue growth strategy.

 Ed currently serves as on the board of directors of IFF and Comcast Corporation, and is a member of the advisory board of New Mountain Capital LLC, a private equity firm.
 He is also a Guardian on The Council for Inclusive Capitalism with The Vatican.
 Throughout his career, Ed has received many governance awards, including being named one of the "100 Most Influential People in Business Ethics" by Ethisphere.